What is a Financial Analyst?

 What does a Financial Analyst do?

 Financial analysis is a fast-paced, cutting-edge, and highly competitive career choice.
-A thorough knowledge of ones chosen field on both the macroeconomic and microeconomic level enhances an analyst's opportunities for advancement within his or her area of specialty.
-Virtually all analysts rely on publications such as The Wall Street Journal, The Financial Times, and The Economist as well as various electronic media in order to remain at the top of their field.
+A thorough knowledge of ones chosen field on both the macroeconomic and microeconomic level enhances a financial analyst's opportunities for advancement within their area of specialty.

 What is the workplace of a Financial Analyst like?